Understanding Popular Music

 First Class: A+ to A** (84%–100%) Work at this level is highly original and of a standard that attains or closely approaches professional standards.
 The work will demonstrate in a consistent manner all of the features listed in the A-/A (70%-83%) category, and will be of such a quality that it either stands up to publication or broadcast in its submitted state or has the potential for publication or broadcast with presentational amendments.

-- Apply skills of musical analysis, source-based research, and critical thinking, and conceptual thinking in relation to the music studied
+- Apply skills of musical analysis, source-based research, and critical thinking in relation to the music studied

-- Communicate ideas about the music studied in a manner commensurate with professional protocols
+- Communicate ideas about the music studied effectively

 Deliver a 10-minute presentation, demonstrating through original application your understanding of at least one mode of analysis discussed on the module.
 You may not use any song discussed on this module.
 Year 2 students must discuss at least one song (one is fine); Year 3 students must discuss at least two songs (two is fine).
 Presentations will be scheduled in class, typically in the weeks after reading week.